DSK Shivajians FC: Partnership and academy

-Liverpool International Football Academy – DSK Shivajians junior

 English club Liverpool announced a partnership with DSK Shivajians in India to start their international football academy, with the partnership pertinent in the academy setup only, with academy players trained by coaches representing Liverpool playing for DSK Shivajians U18s.
-The DSK Shivajians U18 plays in the I-League U18, and the 2014–15 U19 I-League was the first time they were involved in national-level youth team football,Club's U-19 team participated in Maharashtra zone of 2014 I-League U19. partnering Liverpool, and played in the Maharashtra Zone of the league.
+DSK Shivajians' U18 team played in the I-League U18, and the 2014–15 U19 I-League was the first time they were involved in national-level youth team football.
+Club's U-19 team participated in Maharashtra zone of 2014 I-League U19. partnering Liverpool, and played in the Maharashtra Zone of the league.
+Their U15 team competed in Nike Premier Cup.

 DSK Shivajians had its reserve side that participated in the PDFA 1st Division League.
+They also took part in 2012 edition of Kedari Redekar Football Tournament in Bengaluru.
+The club also incorporated DSK Cup for youth development, and hosted the tournament in DSK Dream City.